 The goal of your resume is to effectively communicate your qualifications to prospective employers.
 In many cases your resume will determine whether or not you are granted an interview.
 The resume by itself, however, will not get you a job.
 If it gets you in the door, then it has served its purpose.

-Review the Resume Best Practices Checklist for basic tips and information about what to include on your resume.
+Review the Resume Guide & Samples for basic tips and information about what to include on your resume.
+(To view this document you must be logged into your NYU Home / Google account with your NYU Net ID and password.)

 The cover letter is your opportunity to shine by filling in the blanks from your resume.
 A well-written cover letter can pique the curiosity of the employer and motivate him/her to carefully read your resume.
 Be sure to include a cover letter every time you send a resume.